Discounted – Cheap UPC Limitations

 Is purchasing a single cheap UPC from a reseller legal?

 UPC barcode identification voluntary and including UPC barcodes on products is not technically a legal requirement.
 With the exception of FDA related identification requirements for medical devices and drugs, there is no global requirement.
-On the contrary, including GS1 UPC barcode can only make a company’s products more attractive to potential trading partners and also aid in discoverability on search engines and ecommerce sites.
+On the contrary, including GS1 UPC barcodes can only make a company’s products more attractive to potential trading partners and also aid in discoverability on search engines and ecommerce sites.

 Retailers and marketplaces mandate that their suppliers have a GS1 Company Prefix licensed to their brand.
 Since correct and unique production identification is critical to retail supply chains, will not accept UPC barcodes without correctly licensed prefixes.
 In other words, you cannot use a reseller or another company’s UPCs to identify your products.
 The GS1 Prefix licenses provide denominations in;1-10, 1-100,1-1000,1-10000,1-100,000, For exact pricing for US company, please click here.